The record

 CDDL schema

 The following CDDL is the structural schema for the reassembled record body — the canonical-CBOR bytes obtained after concatenating the ≤ 64-byte chunk array stored under label 309.
-The chunk-array transport wrapper is not modelled here.
+The reassembled body is plain deterministic CBOR: it is not itself a ledger metadatum, and its fields are not subject to the 64-byte string cap, which the whole-body transport wrapper alone satisfies.
+The wrapper is not modelled here.

-The block describes the permissive superset of well-formed shapes; cross-field invariants (the items-or-merkle rule, the slotspassphrase exclusivity of the encryption envelope, registry membership of algorithm identifiers) are enforced by a typed validation pass over the decoded structure, not by the CDDL itself.
+The block describes the permissive superset of well-formed shapes; cross-field invariants (the items-or-merkle rule, the slotspassphrase exclusivity of the encryption envelope, registry membership of algorithm identifiers, the per-KEM slot-shape rules) are enforced by a typed validation pass over the decoded structure, not by the CDDL itself.

 CDDL